A remarkable class of elliptic surfaces of amplitude 1 in weighted projective space: Hodge theoretic aspects: the pure variation

+An interesting arithmetic consequence of this result\footnote{For background on the Tate and the Mumford--Tate conjectures we refer to \cite[\S 1]{moonen}}. is the validity of the Tate conjecture as well as the Mumford--Tate conjecture for each of the present surfaces.
+Note that the types 1 and 2, being not of general type, are not mentioned in loc.\ cit.
+These two classes of surfaces give the first properly elliptic surfaces (in characteristic $0$) for which these conjectures now are known to be true. \begin{corollary} For each of the surfaces of types 1--4 the Tate conjecture for divisor classes and the Mumford--Tate conjecture for rank $2$ cohomology holds. \end{corollary} \begin{proof} This follows from \cite[Prop.
+9.2]{moonen}.
+Indeed, since the moduli stacks of the surfaces are irreducible of positive dimension and condition (P) in loc.cit. follows from the immersive property of the period map, all conditions are satisfied. \end{proof}

-\begin{rmk} L. Tu~\cite{Tu} has shown that infinitesimal Torelli for weighted hypersurfaces hinges on the validity of Macaulay's theorem which is only true if the degree of the hypersurface is high enough.
-His result \cite[Theorem 2]{Tu} indeed does not apply in the present situation. \end{rmk}
+\begin{remark}L. Tu~\cite{Tu} has shown that infinitesimal Torelli for weighted hypersurfaces hinges on the validity of Macaulay's theorem which is only true if the degree of the hypersurface is high enough.
+Tu's result \cite[Theorem 2]{Tu} indeed does not apply in the present situation, not even in the case where the minimal model of the resolution is a K3 surface obtained from the basic surfaces of types 3 and 4. \end{remark}